Miles Dewey Davis Jr.: Biography

-Davis moved the family to Alton, Illinois and then to East St. Louis, Illinois, where he served as State Educational Director of the Elks Club.
-Very active socially and politically, he was also a member of the Prince Hall Freemasonry, Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, American Woodsmen, and the N.A.A.C.P.
+Davis moved the family to Alton, Illinois, and then to East St. Louis, Illinois, where he served as State Educational Director of the Elks Club.
+Very active socially and politically, he was also a member of the Prince Hall Freemasonry, Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, American Woodsmen, and the NAACP.

 At one time, Davis made an unsuccessful bid for a seat on the Illinois State Legislature.

 Later years

 In 1946, after his first marriage ended, Davis married his second wife, Josephine, who was an assistant principal.
 This union produced a son, Joseph, who was born in 1959.

 In the late 1940s, Davis purchased a 160 acre estate in Millstadt, Illinois.
 He began raising imported Landrace hogs, the first African American to do so.
 Although he began breeding hogs as a hobby, he would raise over 300 on his estate at a time.
 He would sell between $14,000 and $21,000 worth of swine at a single auction.
 His hogs would also win numerous awards at state fairs in Missouri and Illinois.

 Tennessee A&I (now Tennessee State University) president Walter S. Davis (no relation) initiated a program to encourage farmers to raise the superior quality Landrace hogs.
-He purchased his stock for the program from Miles Davis, who imported his strain from Sir Winston Churchill's farm in England.
+He purchased his stock for the program from Miles Davis, who imported his strain from Winston Churchill's farm in England.

-In 1962, Davis died in St. Louis of pneumonia following a stroke.
+In 1962, Davis died in St. Louis of pneumonia, following a stroke.